simlab-vs/icp-forest-xai/README.md

-This repository contains the code to reproduce the results of the study "Drivers of tree growth across Europe: an explainable AI analysis of tree- and site-level influences", submitted to *Journal of Forest Ecology and Management*.
+This repository contains the code to reproduce the results of the study "Drivers of tree growth across Europe: an explainable AI analysis of tree- and site-level influences", submitted to *Ecological Informatics*.

 ![Graphical abstract of paper](./figures/graphical-abstract.png)